saranjthilak/vanilla-steel-assessment/README.md

 - **Scenario B: RFQ Similarity Matching**
   Identify the top-3 most similar inventory items for each RFQ request.
 This partially completed output is:
   - `outputs/top3.csv`
+  - rfq_id — identifier of the RFQ

+  - match_id — identifier of the matching inventory article

+  - similarity_score — computed similarity value (higher is better)

 ---